Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-In the adaptive Gaussian variant~\cite{Branduardi-JCTC-2012}, the shape of the deposited Gaussian biasing kernel is not kept fixed but changes with time and adapts to the features of the underlying \hyperlink{ref:FES} {FES}, by employing an off-diagonal variance matrix that is estimated according to certain rules.
-Employing adaptive Gaussian can improve the performance in some cases, for example, if the \hyperlink{ref:FES} {FES}'s metastable states differ considerably in their shape, or if the \hyperlink{ref:CV} {CV}s are highly coupled.
+\paragraph{Adaptive Gaussian metadynamics} In the \hyperlink{ref:Adaptive} {adaptive} Gaussian variant~\cite{Branduardi-JCTC-2012}, the shape of the deposited Gaussian biasing kernel is not kept fixed but changes with time and adapts to the features of the underlying \hyperlink{ref:FES} {FES}, by employing an off-diagonal variance matrix that is dynamically adjusted according to the estimated shape of the underlying free energy landscape.
+Employing adaptive Gaussian can improve the performance in some cases, for example, if the \hyperlink{ref:FES} {FES}'s \hyperlink{ref:metastab} {metastable} states differ considerably in their shape, or if the \hyperlink{ref:CV} {CV}s are highly coupled.